-1. I will not lie, cheat, or steal in my academic endeavors, nor will I accept the actions of those who do.

-2. I will conduct myself responsibly and honorably in all my activities as a Duke student.
+- I will not lie, cheat, or steal in my academic endeavors; - I will conduct myself honorably in all my endeavors; and - I will act if the Standard is compromised.

-The Reaffirmation
+Students' Confirmation

-Upon completion of each academic assignment, students will be expected to reaffirm the above commitment by signing this statement: "I have adhered to the Duke Community Standard in completing this assignment."
+Upon completion of each academic assignment, you should ask students to confirm in writing that they have completed the assignment honestly.
+One way to do this is to have them write and sign the following statement on each assignment to be graded:

+I have adhered to the Duke Community Standard in completing this assignment.

 [Student Signature]

-2. How many tests?
-The syllabus has three in-class tests scheduled, because that is the number of tests recommended by the calculus committee.

-3. How hard should tests be?
-It is a good idea for teachers to compare tests with other teachers to be sure that the level of difficulty and expectation is consistent.

-4. Open or closed book?
-Your tests and quizzes may be open-book or closed-book, but keep in mind that the final exam will be closed-book.
+- 2. How many tests?
+The syllabus has three in-class tests scheduled, because that is the number of tests recommended by the calculus committee. - 3.
+How hard should tests be?
+It is a good idea for teachers to compare tests with other teachers to be sure that the level of difficulty and expectation is consistent. - 4.
+Open or closed book?
+Your tests and quizzes may be open-book or closed-book, but keep in mind that the final exam will be closed-book. - 5.
+Samples.

-5. Samples.
 There are old tests on file in the resource room (123) and posted on the web.
 (See paragraph #4 on page 11 for more information.)
 Note that tests and quizzes more than a few years old will be based on a different edition of the textbook.

-6. "Gateway" (Barrier) Tests.
+- 6. Posting of current tests.
+All teachers are asked to post in pdf format copies of the major tests they have given during the current semester so that all students in the course have access to all tests in the course.
+There is more about this in paragraph #9 on page 12. - 7.
+"Gateway" (Barrier) Tests.
 All teachers are required to administer a differentiation gateway test in Math 31L and an integration gateway test in Math 32L.
 You may write your own test or use one of the ones on file in the resource room.
 To pass the test a student must work all but one of the problems perfectly.
 A student may attempt to pass as many times as necessary, but you should administer a different test each time.
 If a student does not pass the gateway test by the end of the semester, then you must report an "Incomplete" for the student's grade, and the student will have to return after the end of the semester to pass the test.
-Note that even after you convert the "I" to a grade, the fact that the student received an "I" remains on the student's transcript.
+Note that even after you convert the "I" to a grade, the fact that the student received an "I" remains on the student's transcript. - 8.
+Final Exam.

-7. Final Exam.
 All teachers will administer a Departmental, in-class, closed-book final exam, which will be block graded by teachers and graduate assistants.
 The Chair of the Calculus Committee and the Supervisor of First-year Instruction will determine the method of writing the exam.
 Each student will be allowed to bring to the exam one standard-size sheet of typewriter paper, on which the student may write whatever formulas or notes he or she wants.
 Both sides of the paper may be used, and the notes may be typed, but the notes must be the student's own creation.
 Using a sheet of notes created by another student is not allowed.
 The grading scale for the exam will be made by the SFI and will be based on the scores of all students.
 The distribution of your class's scores on this exam determines approximately the distribution of letter grades which you are allowed to give to your students for the semester.
 More information on the exam and grading is under the section "Grading Policies."